-The best roof coating is not a clear-cut answer, as it relies on what the intent of the coating is and what type of roof the coating is being applied to.
+Determining the best roof coating does not have a clear-cut answer, as it relies on what the intent of the coating is and what type of roof the coating is being applied to.
 The variables under consideration include the coating’s suitability for the style of roof, how long it is required to last, and how well it performs in its duties during that time.

-These elastomeric roof coatings come primarily in 4 different variants, each best suited for different roof types.
+These elastomeric roof coatings come primarily in four different variants, each best suited for different roof types.
 The types include:

 Can You Spray Silicone Roof Coating?

-A silicone roof coating can be sprayed on, and in fact, it is commonly considered the better application method as it results in a more uniform distribution of coating, mitigating any pools from the coating, and yielding a nicer, smoother final look.
-On top of that, spray-on roof coatings are applied faster than when they are rolled on since silicone spray equipment can more quickly take care of a bigger coverage area with minimal labor.
+When it comes to spray foam roof coating, a silicone coating is capable of being sprayed onto a designated surface.
+In fact, it is commonly considered the better application method as it results in a more uniform distribution of coating, mitigating any pools from the coating, and yielding a nicer, smoother final look.
+On top of that, spray foam roof coatings are applied faster than when they are rolled on since silicone spray equipment can more quickly take care of a bigger coverage area with minimal labor.

-A roof coating can be applied via spray methods, and while this is an effective and quickest method of application, it does take additional equipment to perform.
-The equipment needs to be learned and used accordingly, as well as being powerful enough to spray the coating agent with at least 2000 psi in order to mitigate any potential clogging issues.
+A roof coating can be applied via spray methods, and while this is effective and the quickest method of application, it does take additional equipment to perform.
+The roof coating spray equipment needs to be learned and used accordingly, as well as being powerful enough to spray the coating agent with at least 2000 psi in order to mitigate any potential clogging issues.

 How Much Does Roof Coating Cost?

-Not factoring in roof coating equipment and roof sprayers cost, each type of coating material carries a variance in cost to apply.
+Not factoring in roof coating spray equipment and roof sprayer cost, each type of coating material carries a variance in cost to apply.

 The average life of a roof is about 20 years, but that life can be extended by restorative applications of coatings rather than having the roof degrade to the point of a very expensive roof replacement.
 The main point of roof coatings is to seal up the roof in order to stop potential leaks, which is one of the biggest problems with old, inefficient roofs.

-What Is The Best Roof Coating Product From Roof Leaks?
+What Is the Best Roof Coating Product for Roof Leaks?

-There are too many factors to name just one best all-around roof coating material.
+There are too many factors at play to be able to name one all-around superior roof coating material.
 Polyurethane is the strongest, but also the hardest to apply, while silicone coatings are great for the fastest application and good water resistance, but also have the highest price point.

-When considering which material to use for a particular roof project, there are a few important roof properties to consider about the coverage materials.
+When considering which roof coating material to use for a particular project, there are a few important roof properties to consider about the coverage materials.
 These include: